The Digital Black Market and Identity Data: An Overview

 Criminals can utilize personal information they have obtained through hacking, phishing scams, or data breaches to engage in several different types of identity theft, including:

 For both the victim and the person using the stolen information, exploiting identity data might have serious repercussions.
-Financial loss, harm to one’s credit score, as well as a great deal of stress and frustration as they try to fix the problem, can all be experienced by identity theft victims.
+Financial loss, harm to one’s credit score, and a great deal of stress and frustration as they try to fix the problem can all be experienced by identity theft victims.

 Lifelong Impacts